Set up CMG for Configuration Manager

 In versions 2010 and 2103, most customers should use this deployment method.

-Select Sign in.
+In versions 2303 and below, Select Sign in.
 Authenticate with an Azure Subscription Owner account.
-The wizard automatically populates the remaining fields from the information stored during the Azure AD integration prerequisite.
+The wizard automatically populates the remaining fields from the information stored during the Microsoft Entra integration prerequisite.
 If you own multiple subscriptions, select the Subscription ID of the subscription you want to use.

 Select Next, and wait as the site tests the connection to Azure.